 Tenerife is an island ideal for both beach holidays and exploring.
-That's why, more than ever, you'll want to know how to get around Tenerife, how much it costs to rent a car or buy a bus ticket...
+That's why, more than ever, information on how to get around Tenerife, how much it costs to rent a car or how much bus tickets cost will come in handy.

 Rent a car

-The most comfortable way to get around the island is by rental car, which you can find at almost every turn.
-There are plenty of rental agencies at the airports, in every major hotel, and even in travel agencies.
-All you need is a Czech driving licence and depending on the season and type of car you rent, you will pay around 20 eur to 35 eur per day.
+The most comfortable way to get around the island is with a rental car, which you can find at almost every turn.
+There are plenty of car rental agencies at the airports, every major hotel and even travel agencies.
+All you need is a Czech driving licence and depending on the season and the type of car you rent, you will pay around 20 eur to 35 eur per day.

 The roads around Tenerife are of good quality, with motorways running around the perimeter of the island and tarmac roads leading high into the mountains.